saaguero/ckad-notes/README.md

 - Each Pod is assigned a unique IP address.
 Every container in a Pod shares the network namespace, including the IP address and network ports.
 Containers inside a Pod can communicate with one another using localhost.
 When containers in a Pod communicate with entities outside the Pod, they must coordinate how they use the shared network resources (such as ports).

 https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/
+- Pod phases:
+  - `Pending`: includes time before being scheduled as well as time spent downloading images over the network.
+  - `Running`: Pod bound to a node, and containers were created.
+  - `Succeeded`: All containers have have terminated in success, and will not be restarted.
+  - `Failed`: All containers have terminated, and at least one of them in failure.
+  - `Unknown`: state of the Pod could not be obtained, typically due to an error communicating with the host of the Pod.
 - The type field is a string with the following possible values:
   - `PodScheduled`: the Pod has been scheduled to a node;
   - `Ready`: the Pod is able to serve requests and should be added to the load balancing pools of all matching Services;